 Finally, our study adds to a growing literature on the relationship between preferences, non-cognitive skills, and mental health.
-As pointed out by \cite{currie2020child} mental health issues are an important determinant of human capital development as they can reflect deficits in non-cognitive skills.
-Using a low-dimensional model of cognitive and non-cognitive skills, \cite{heckman2006effects} show that non-cognitive skills play a substantial role in explaining adolescents' decisions to engage in risky behavior, such as marijuana use or illegal activities.
-Studying the relationship between time-inconsistent preferences, non-cognitive skills, and depression, \citep{cobb2020depression} show that self-control problems are strongly correlated with non-cognitive skills such as the internal locus of control and partly explain the depression gap in risky health behaviors among adults.\footnote{\cite{borghans2008economics} provide an extensive discussion on how preferences and personality traits can be incorporated in economic models.} While we cannot incorporate a link between non-cognitive skills and present biased preferences, our theoretical model illustrates how mental health develops as a consequence of dynamic decisions under preference heterogeneity.
+As pointed out by \cite{currie2020child}, mental health issues are an important determinant of human capital development as they reflect deficits in non-cognitive skills. \cite{heckman2006effects} show that non-cognitive skills play a substantial role in explaining adolescents' decisions to engage in risky behavior, such as marijuana use or illegal activities.
+Studying the relationship between time-inconsistent preferences, non-cognitive skills, and depression, \cite{cobb2020depression} show that self-control problems are strongly correlated with non-cognitive skills such as the internal locus of control and partly explain the depression gap in risky health behaviors among adults.\footnote{\cite{borghans2008economics} discuss how to incorporate preferences and personality traits in economic models.} While we cannot incorporate a link between non-cognitive skills and present biased preferences, our theoretical model illustrates how mental health develops as a consequence of dynamic decisions under preference heterogeneity.